ziyilin/graal/docs/reference-manual/tools/igv.md

 ### Dumping Graphs

+The IGV tool is developed to allow GraalVM language implementers to optimize their languages assembled with the Truffle framework.
+As a development tool it should not be installed to production environments.

-To dump GraalVM compiler graphs from an embedded Java application to IGV, you need to add options to GraalVM based processes.
+To dump the GraalVM compiler graphs from an embedded Java application to IGV, you need to add options to GraalVM based processes.
 Depending on the language/VM used, you may need to prefix the options by `--vm`.
 See the particular language's documentation for the details.
 The main option to add is `-Dgraal.Dump=:1`.
 This will dump graphs in an IGV readable format to the local file system.
-To send the dumps directly to IGV over the network, add `-Dgraal.PrintGraph=Network`.
+To send the dumps directly to IGV over the network, add `-Dgraal.PrintGraph=Network` when starting a GraalVM instance.
+Optionally a port can be specified.
+Then dumps are sent to IGV from the running GraalVM on localhost.
+If IGV does not listen on localhost, options "Ideal Graph Settings|
+Accept Data from network" can be checked.
 If there is not an IGV instance listening on `127.0.0.1` or it cannot be connected to, the dumps will be redirected to the local file system.
 The file system location is `graal_dumps/` under the current working directory of the process and can be changed with the `-Dgraal.DumpPath` option.

 In case an older GraalVM is used, you may need to explicitly request that dumps include the `nodeSourcePosition` property.
 This is done by adding the `-XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints` options.